CTCycle/XREPORT-radiological-reports-generator/README.md

 - **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.
 The average mean squared error and mean average error are calculated for both the training and validation datasets.
 Random images are sampled from both datasets and used to generate reports that are then compared to their textual ground truth (real reports) using a series of metrics.

 **4) Generate radiological reports:** use the pretrained transformer decoder from a model checkpoint to generate radiological reports from input images.
+Reports can be generated using various auto-regressive strategies, including greedy search and beam search.

 **5) Setup and Maintenance:** execute optional commands such as *Install project into environment* to reinstall the project within your environment, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.